alloc/wana/README.md

 ## API Reference

-The entirety of `wana` is 7 functions:
+The entirety of `wana` is 8 functions:
 - `o` for making observables
 - `auto` for reactive effects
+- `when` for reactive promises
 - `watch` for listening to deep changes
 - `untracked` for unobserved access
 - `withAuto` for reactive components